sergei-nntu/orb/docs/README.md

 Detailed instruction on how to install, configure, and launch the orm - see the [launch.md](./orm/launch.md)

 ## orb
-Detailed instruction on how to install, configure, and launch the orm - see the [launch.md](./orb/launch.md)
+Detailed instruction on how to install, configure, and launch the orb - see the [launch.md](./orb/launch.md)

 # Docker